3 Things You Need To Know

 If you are not taking a car with you, let your insurance agent know.
 Your parents’ insurance premiums can be significantly cheaper if you will not have access to the vehicle and go from being a regular driver to an occasional driver.

-If you are taking your vehicle with you to collage, make sure you tell your insurance agent your new address.
-Automobile insurance is rated using the risk factors associated with where your vehicle is garaged, so the premium may change.
+If you are taking your car with you to college, make sure you tell your insurance agent your new address.
+Auto insurance is rated using the risk factors associated with where your vehicle is garaged, so the premium may change.
 The insurance company will also be interested in how you are using the vehicle; Are you driving it around campus or leaving it at your dorm while you walk or bike to classes?

 While you may not own a home, you’ll want to make sure your belongings — including your clothes, shoes, laptop and TV — are protected.
 Because there are so many factors, it’s best to call your Trusted Choice independent insurance agent.